-- There is no need for the muscles to be relaxed or the person to be unconscious.
+- There is no need to relax the muscles or for the person to be unconscious.

-Examples include dental surgery, biopsies, and the removal of a verruca, mole, or cataract.
+Examples of procedures involving local anesthesia include dental surgery, biopsies, and the removal of a verruca, mole, or cataract.

-The type and dose of anesthesia will depend on many factors.
-These include the person’s age, weight, allergies, and medical conditions, as well as the site and aim of the procedure.
+The type and dose of anesthesia will depend on many factors, including the person’s age, weight, allergies, medical conditions, and the site and aim of the procedure.

 Healthcare professionals use various drugs to block the pain, which they can deliver in the form of an injection or a spray or ointment.

 The drug works by acting on certain nerve pathways to prevent the nerves in the area of application from sending signals to the brain.